shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

     <h4>Code length</h4>
     <img src="./img/stencil_vs_wc.png" class="img-plain no-margin"/>
     <aside class="notes">
-        <b>In terms of code length, what we can see is that Native custom element is the most verbose version.
-Polymer is a little bit less verbose and then we have the rest: Stencil, Angular, Vue & SkateJS that are similar.</b>
+        <b>In terms of code length, what we can see is that Native custom element is the most verbose version. <br/>The others are kinda similar.</b>
         <b>Why is code lenght important to me?</b>
     </aside>
 </section>